pspete/psPAS/docs/collections/_commands/Close-PASSession.md

 Close-PASSession -UseGen1API
 ```

-Logs off from the session related to the authorisation token using the 1st gen API endpoint.
+Logs off from the session related to the authorisation token using the Gen1 API endpoint.

 ## PARAMETERS